-Another important example is Boson Sampling, which refers to a class of probability distributions (that quantum computers can efficiently create) representing a collection of non-interacting bosons.
-Boson Sampling was introduced by Troyansky and Tishby (1996) and was intensively studied by Aaronson and Arkhipov 2013, who offered it as a quick path for experimentally showing that quantum supremacy is a real phenomenon.
-Given an n by n matrix A, let per(A) denote the permanent of A. Let M be a complex $n \times m$ matrix, $m \ge n$ , with orthonormal rows.
-Consider all $\binom{m+n-1}{n}$ sub-multisets S of n columns (namely, allow columns to repeat), and for every sub-multiset S consider the corresponding $n \times n$ submatrix S (with column S repeating S times).
-Boson Sampling is the algorithmic task of sampling these multisets S according to $|per(A)|^2/(r_1!r_2!\cdots r_n!)$ .
+Another important example is BOSON SAMPLING, which refers to a class of probability distributions (that quantum computers can efficiently create) representing a collection of noninteracting bosons.
+BOSON SAMPLING was introduced by Troyansky and Tishby [1996] and was intensively studied by 2013, who offered it as a quick path for experimentally showing that quantum supremacy is a real phenomenon.
+Given an n by n matrix A, let per(A) denote the permanent of A. Let M be a complex $n \times m$ matrix, $m \ge n$, with orthonormal rows.
+Consider all $\binom{m+n-1}{n}$ sub-multisets S of n columns (namely, allow columns to repeat), and for every sub-multiset S consider the corresponding $n \times n$ submatrix A (with column i repeating r_i times).
+BOSON SAMPLING is the algorithmic task of sampling these multisets S according to $|per(A)|^2/(r_1!r_2!\cdots r_n!)$.

-4.2.3.
-Hierarchy collapse theorems.
-Starting with Terhal and DiVincenzo (2004) there has been a series of works showing that it is very unreasonable to expect a classical computer to perform quantum sampling even regarding distributions that express very limited quantum computing.
+4.2.3 Hierarchy collapse theorems.
+Starting with Terhal and DiVincenzo [2004] there has been a series of works showing that it is very unreasonable to expect a classical computer to perform quantum sampling even regarding distributions that express very limited quantum computing.
 (Of course quantum computers can perform these sampling tasks.)

-Theorem 4.4 (ibid., Aaronson and Arkhipov 2013, Bremner, Jozsa, and Shepherd 2011).
-If a classical computer can exactly sample according to either then the polynomial hierarchy collapses.
+Theorem 4.4 (Terhal and DiVincenzo [ibid.], Aaronson and Arkhipov [2013], Bremner, Jozsa, and Shepherd [2011]).
+If a classical computer can exactly sample according to either

-- (i) General Quantum Sampling,
+(i) General QUANTUM SAMPLING,

-- (ii) Boson Sampling,
+(ii) Boson Sampling,

-- (iii) Fourier Sampling, or
+(iii) Fourier Sampling, or

-- (iv) Probability distributions obtained by bounded-depth polynomial-size quantum circuits,
+(iv) Probability distributions obtained by bounded-depth polynomial-size quantum circuits, then the polynomial hierarchy collapses.